Exact Recovery of Community Structures Using DeepWalk and Node2vec: Simulation

-\textbf{Degree-Corrected Stochastic Block Model:} DCSBMs are direct generalization of SBMs with the only difference being that each node $i$ has a degree-correction parameter $\theta_i$ and that the probability of connection between nodes $i$ and $j$ is given by
+\textbf{Degree-Corrected Stochastic Blockmodel:} DCSBMs are direct generalization of SBMs with the only difference being that each node $i$ has a degree-correction parameter $\theta_i$ and that the probability of connection between nodes $i$ and $j$ is

-instead of $p_{ij} = B_{\bds{k}(i)\bds{k}(i')}$ as in the case of SBMs.
-For more on DCSBMs and their inference, see \citet{karrer2011stochastic,zhao2012consistency,gao2018community}.
-While we had not provide formal theoretical results on consistency of node2vec embedding for DCSBMs, we are still interested in assessing the empirical performance of node2vec via simulation.